HunggKirito/BetterPauseP/README.md

 # BetterPauseP

-An unofficial Windows x64 maintenance port of BetterPause for Geometry Dash 2.2081 and Geode 5.9.0.
+An unofficial port of BetterPause for Geometry Dash 2.2081 and Geode 5.9.0.

 ## Features